kevinbaross/algo_trading_bot_extended/README.md

 ### MIT License

-Copyright (c) [2022] [Kevin BaRoss, Christopher Diamond, Rebeca Brown, Nima Harirchian, Hugo Kostelni, Siddharth Venkumahanti]
+Copyright (c) [2022] [Kevin BaRoss, Christopher Diamond, Rebecca Brown, Nima Harirchian, Hugo Kostelni, Siddharth Venkumahanti]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal